-Swiss law provides for two forms of accessory participation in an offence: incitement (Article 24

-SCC) and complicity (Article 25 SCC).
+Swiss law provides for two forms of accessory participation in an offence: incitement (Article 24, SCC) and complicity (Article 25, SCC).
 They are both liable to punishment.

 The wilful incitement of another to commit a felony or a misdemeanour, provided the offence is committed, is subject to the same sentence as that offence.
-The attempt to incite someone to commit an offence is only punishable if the offence is a felony - ie, if it provides for a custodial sentence of more than three years - and is subject to the same sentence as the attempt to commit that felony (Article 24 SCC).
+The attempt to incite someone to commit an offence is only punishable if the offence is a felony - ie, if it provides for a custodial sentence of more than three years - and is subject to the same sentence as the attempt to commit that felony (Article 24, SCC).

-The wilful assistance of another to commit a felony or a misdemeanour ("complicity") is, on the other hand, subject to a reduced penalty (Article 25 SCC).
+The wilful assistance of another to commit a felony or a misdemeanour ("complicity") is, on the other hand, subject to a reduced penalty (Article 25, SCC).

-3.13 Money Laundering Money Laundering (Article 305bis SCC)
+3.13 Money Laundering Money Laundering (Article 305bis, SCC)

-Money laundering is an act aimed at frustrating the identification of the origin, the tracing or the forfeiture of assets that one knows or must assume originate from a felony or aggravated tax misdemeanour.
-The constituent elements of money laundering are thus the following.
+Money laundering is an act aimed at frustrating the identification of the origin, the tracing or the forfeiture of assets that one knows or must assume originate from a felony or a qualified tax fraud (see 3.5 Tax Fraud).
+The constituent elements of money laundering are thus the following:

-- The existence of assets stemming from a felony or a qualified tax fraud.
-The assets must directly or indirectly stem from a felony (ie, an offence carrying a custodial sentence of more than three years), or a qualified tax offence (ie, a tax fraud under Swiss law where the tax evaded in any tax period exceeds CHF300,000). - An act aimed at frustrating the forfeiture of these assets.
-This requirement is interpreted broadly: any asset movement that does not amount to a mere payment into a bank account allowing the paper trail to be traced is sufficient to qualify as such.
-Money laundering may also be committed by omission when the author has a legal duty to act.
-This is the case with regulated financial institutions and their employees that are subject to investigation and report duties under the AMLA.

-• The knowledge or assumption that the assets originated from said predicate offence.
+- The existence of assets directly or indirectly stemming from a felony (ie, an offence carrying a custodial sentence of more than three years) or a qualified tax fraud (ie, a tax fraud under Swiss law where the tax evaded in any tax period exceeds CHF300,000). - An act aimed at frustrating the forfeiture of these assets.
+This requirement is interpreted broadly: any asset movement that does not amount to a mere payment into a bank account allowing the paper trail to be traced is sufficient to qualify as such. - Money laundering may also be committed by omission when the author has a legal duty to act.
+This is the case with regulated financial institutions and their employees that are subject to investigation and report duties under the AMLA. - The knowledge or assumption that the assets originated from said predicate offence.